ideapark/career/refs/container/kubernetes/ContainerBenefits.md

 ## Lossely coupled, distributed, elastic, liberated micro-services

-Applications are broken into smaller, independent pieces and can be deployed and managed dynamically - not a fat monolithic stack running one big single-purpose machine.
+Applications are broken into smaller, independent pieces and can be deployed and managed dynamically - not a fat monolithic stack running on big single-purpose machine.

 ## Resource isolation